Nader Shah: Religious policy

 In 1741, eight Muslim scholars and three European and five Armenian priests translated the Koran and the Gospels.
 The commission was supervised by Mīrzā Moḥammad Mahdī Khan Monšī, the court historiographer and author of the Tarikh-e-Jahangoshay-e-Naderi (History of Nader Shah's Wars).
-Finished translations were presented to Nāder Shah in Qazvīn in June 1741, who, however, was not impressed.
+Finished translations were presented to Nader Shah in Qazvīn in June 1741, who, however, was not impressed.

 Nader diverted money going to Shia mullahs and redirected it to his army instead.

 Invasion of India

 In 1738, Nader Shah conquered Kandahar, the last outpost of the Hotaki dynasty.
 His thoughts now turned to the Mughal Empire of India.
 This once powerful Muslim state to the east was falling apart as the nobles became increasingly disobedient and local opponents such as the Sikhs and Hindu Marathas of the Maratha Empire were expanding upon its territory.
 Its ruler Muhammad Shah was powerless to reverse this disintegration.
 Nader asked for the Afghan rebels to be handed over, but the Mughal emperor refused.
-Nader used the pretext of his Afghan enemies taking refuge in India to cross the border and invade the militarily weak but still extremely wealthy far eastern empire, and in a brilliant campaign against the governor of Peshawar he took a small contingent of his forces on a daunting flank march through nearly impassable mountain passes and took the enemy forces positioned at the mouth of the Khyber Pass completely by surprise, utterly beating them despite being outnumbered two-to-one.
-This led to the capture of Ghazni, Kabul, Peshawar, Sindh and Lahore.
+Nader used the pretext of his Afghan enemies taking refuge in India to cross the border and invade the militarily weak but still extremely wealthy eastern empire, and in a brilliant campaign against the governor of Peshawar he took a small contingent of his forces on a daunting flank march through nearly impassable mountain passes and took the enemy forces positioned at the mouth of the Khyber Pass completely by surprise, utterly beating them despite being outnumbered two-to-one.
+This led to the capture of Ghazni, Kabul, Peshawar, Sindh, and Lahore.
 As he moved into the Mughal territories, he was loyally accompanied by his Georgian subject and future king of eastern Georgia, Erekle II, who led a Georgian contingent as a military commander as part of Nader's force.
 Following the prior defeat of Mughal forces, he then advanced deeper into India, crossing the river Indus before the end of year.
 The news of the Iranian army's swift and decisive successes against the northern vassal states of the Mughal empire caused much consternation in Delhi, prompting the Mughal ruler, Muhammad Shah, to raise an army of some 300,000 men and march to confront Nader Shah.

 Despite being outnumbered by six to one, Nader Shah crushed the Mughal army in less than three hours at the huge Battle of Karnal on 13 February 1739.
 After this spectacular victory, Nader captured Mohammad Shah and entered Delhi.
-When a rumour broke out that Nader had been assassinated, some of the Indians attacked and killed Iranian troops; by midday 900 Iranian soldiers had been killed.
+When a rumour broke out that Nader had been assassinated, some Indians attacked and killed Iranian troops; by midday 900 Iranian soldiers had been killed.
 Nader, furious, reacted by ordering his soldiers to sack the city.
 During the course of one day (22 March) 20,000 to 30,000 Indians were killed by the Iranian troops and as many as 10,000 women and children were taken as slaves, forcing Mohammad Shah to beg Nader for mercy.